Ekhodair/Natural-Language-Processing-Sentiment-Analysis/README.md

 ***

 # 2. Data set:
-we use data set of customer reviews on Amazon Alexa, [here](https://www.kaggle.com/sid321axn/amazon-alexa-reviews/kernels)
+we use data set of customer reviews on Amazon Alexa which can be accessed [here](https://www.kaggle.com/sid321axn/amazon-alexa-reviews/kernels)

 ***